rolandramp/nlp-toxicity/README.md

 First download all the resources that you need for the project.
 You can find all the information in the `data/README.md` file.

 In the `scripts` folder you can find the scripts that you can use to train, evaluate and test your models.
+Further description is located in `docs/experiments.md` and `docs/datapreparation.md`

 ## License